Oil falls in volatile trade on supply worries, dollar and Iran

 Those betting on a "blowout" in the spread between benchmark Brent oil and U.S. crude added to the market's volatility, traders said.

-Brent LCOc1 settled down 7 cents at $60.48 a barrel, after rallying more than $1 earlier.
+Brent settled down 7 cents at $60.48 a barrel, after rallying more than $1 earlier.

 "It was extremely choppy day in oil, which shouldn't have been the case, given there were overwhelmingly bearish factors compared to positive," said Tariq Zahir, managing member at Tyche Capital Advisors in Laurel Hollow in New York.